domic98/domic98/README.md

 <h3 align="center">👩‍💻 About Me :</h3>

-<h3 align="center">Full stack web developer from Croatia, dedicated to exploring new tech and ready for future challenges ✨</h3>
+<h3 align="center">Full stack developer from Croatia, dedicated to exploring new tech and ready for future challenges ✨</h3>

 <br clear="both">